basecamp/bcx-api/sections/messages.md

 This will return `200 OK` if the update was a success.
 If the user does not have access to update the message, you'll see `403 Forbidden`.

-Trash message
+Delete message
 -------------

-* `DELETE /projects/1/messages/1.json` will trash the message specified and return `200 OK` if that was successful.
-If the user does not have access to trash the message, you'll see `403 Forbidden`.
+* `DELETE /projects/1/messages/1.json` will delete the message specified and return `200 OK` if that was successful.
+If the user does not have access to delete the message, you'll see `403 Forbidden`.